SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintB/us003/01.requirements-engineering/Readme.md

     * a phone number
     * an email
     * the taxpayer number

-* Selected data:
     * a calendar for birthdate
     * a calendar for admission date
     * a list to select identification document type

+* Selected data:
     * a list to select a job

 **Output Data:**

-* List of existing task categories
+* List of existing jobs
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)